SiebertT/EnterpriseLinux2017/report/Server Setup00/report server setup 00.md

 - Student name:
 - Github repo: <https://github.com/HoGentTIN/elnx-USER.git>

-Describe the goals of the current iteration/assignment in a short sentence.
+The goal is to set the server up and take care of the Ansible role + variables for the servers to come.

 ## Test plan Server Setup 00